Vitaliy-Mironov/webMart/README.md

-# The classic online store with basic functionality (beta)
+# The classic online store with basic functionality (demo)

 ### Basic functionality of this online store includes: